The Volusia Sandhill Ecosystem

 A Teaching Landscape

-As the outdoor classroom develops, paths through the landscape will feature learning stations and interpretive signs to educate visitors about a critical ecosystem that once stretched across the southeastern U.S., with a special focus on DeLand and Central Florida, from the geologic history of its coarse sands and limestone substrata to the flora and fauna that live in it.
-Already the landscape serves as an extension of the Gillespie Museum's environmental programming, a laboratory for Stetson University faculty and undergraduate research, and the inspiration for sustainable projects—from bee hives to a seed library (see the Research page for more information).
-Soon we'll add an educational kiosk, a display on non-native invasive plants and the Viva Florida Wildflower Demonstration Garden.
+Paths through the landscape feature learning stations and interpretive signs to educate visitors about a critical ecosystem that once stretched across the southeastern U.S. — with a special focus on DeLand and Central Florida — from the geologic history of its coarse sands and limestone substrata to the flora and fauna that live in it.

-The Teaching Landscape is a place for all to learn about an ancient ecosystem with an unusually diverse understory, a part of Volusia County's natural history as well as to engage in restoring a small version of this ecosystem, and to help in returning a natural community to a corner of Stetson University's campus.
-We hope you'll join us in planting, tending and learning in the landscape.
+This Teaching Landscape is a place for all to learn about an ancient ecosystem with an unusually diverse understory, a part of Volusia County's natural history, as well as to engage in restoring a small version of this ecosystem and to help in returning a natural community to a corner of Stetson University's DeLand Campus.

 You can help support pollinators by incorporating native plants into your own yard or garden.
 Stetson professor Cindy Bennington has created a How-to video on Attracting Pollinators with Native Florida Wildflowers.